ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 } TreeHeadTBS;
 ~~~

+The `ciphersuite` field contains the cipher suite for the Transparency Log,
+chosen from the registry in {{kt-cipher-suites}}.
+The `mode` field specifies
+whether the Transparency Log is deployed in Contact Monitoring mode or with a
+Third-Party Manager or Auditor.
+The `signature_public_key` field contains the
+public key to use for verifying signatures on the `TreeHeadTBS` structure.
+The
+`vrf_public_key` field contains the VRF public key to use for evaluating the VRF
+proofs provided in the `BinaryLadderStep.proof` field described in {{search}}.

+If the deployment mode specifies a Third-Party Manager, a public key is provided
+in `leaf_public_key`.
+This public key is used to verify the Service Operator's
+signature on modifications to the Transparency Log, as described in
+{{update-format}}.

+If the deployment mode specifies a Third-Party Auditor, the maximum amount of
+time in milliseconds that the auditor may lag behind the most recent version of
+the Transparency Log is provided in `max_auditor_lag`.
+Additionally, a public
+key for verifying the auditor's signature on views of the Transparency Log is
+provided in `auditor_public_key`.

 The `max_ahead` and `max_behind` fields contain the maximum amount of time in
 milliseconds that a tree head may be ahead of or behind the user's local clock
 without being rejected.
 The `reasonable_monitoring_window` contains the